 The first option is the lesser of the two, so a payday lender would only be able to collect $125 from Tom each week.
 If he made $217.50 a week, garnishment would be illegal.

 - Borrower fails to pay: Payday loans are much more expensive than other forms of debt.
 The exorbitant fees make it difficult for borrowers to keep up, especially with repeated use.
+In fact, more than 90% of payday loan borrowers have said they regret taking out a payday loan.

 - Payday lender attempts to collect: Borrowers usually have to give payday lenders the ability to debit their bank account directly or cash in a post-dated check.
 Upon failure to pay, they’ll do so immediately.